How to Flush Your Water Heater

 What Happens During a Water Heater Flush?

-Flushing a Water Heater is as much as it sounds; The water and sediment from your water heater are drained through a garden hose attachment and into a floor drain.
+Flushing a Water Heater is as simple as it sounds.
+The water and sediment from your water heater are drained through a garden hose attachment into a floor drain.

-The water heater is then flushed with cold water to remove/flush any remaining sediment.
-Once those two steps are completed, the water heater is refilled with clean hot water.
+The water heater is then flushed with cold water to remove any remaining sediment.
+Once those two steps are completed, it is refilled with clean hot water.

 How long does it take to flush a water heater?